vitaliisili/linux-commands/chmod/readme.md

 ```

 - Sets the file permissions to read, write, and execute for the owner, read and write for the group, and read only for others:

 ```bash
 `chmod u=rwx,g=rw,o=r file
 ```

 - Recursively sets the file permissions of a directory and its contents to read and write for the owner and group, and read for others:

 ```bash
 `chmod -R u+rwX,g+rwX,o+rX directory
 ```

 ## Examples

-- make a file executable for all users
+- Make a file executable for all users:

 ```bash
 `chmod +x script.sh
 ```

-- make a directory and its contents readable and writable by the owner and group, and readable by others
+- Make a directory and its contents readable and writable by the owner and group, and readable by others:

 ```bash
 `chmod -R u+rw,g+rw,o+r mydirectory
 ```

-- give a specific user read and write access to a file
+- Give a specific user read and write access to a file:

 ```bash
 `chmod u+rw file.txt
 ```

-- remove execute permission for all users from a file
+- Remove execute permission for all users from a file:

 ```bash
 `chmod a-x script.sh
 ```